VachanVY/gpt.jax/README.md

 * Obtained **Validation Loss** of `1.3343884` with an **accuracy** of `63%`, `:‑|`.
 It had a vocab size of `512`.
 Used `sentence_piece_512.model` for tokenizing

 #### Predictions
-* Don't except much, it's a very small model.
+* Don't expect much, it's a very small model.
 You'll see the predictions get good as the model size increases
 * Prompt: `Once upon a time,`; Sampling Technique: `Greedy sampling`

     ```